 - Travel by Boat

 - Travel by Bullet Train

 Arrive in Arusha, gateway to Mt.
 Kilimanjaro and the Ngorongoro Crater, and transfer to Legendary Lodge, nestled among lush gardens and working coffee estates.
 Gather this evening for a welcome dinner and briefing by your expedition leaders to prepare you for your Tanzania safari tour.
 Overnight at the Legendary Lodge.

 May 7: Arusha / Ngorongoro Crater

-After breakfast, enjoy a short drive to Mto wa Mbu, among the most active villages in northern Tanzania, for a taste of traditional African life.
-Join local guides on a stroll and visit homes, the school, market and farmlands.
+After breakfast, set out for Lake Manyara National Park to explore the shores of this soda lake in the hopes of spotting flamingos, spoonbills, egrets, herons, storks and other waders that converge along the water meadows.
+Search the wide grassy flood plains and bands of mixed acacia woodlands for elephant, wildebeest and giraffe.
 After lunch, head to the Ngorongoro Conservation Area, a UNESCO World Heritage Site and home to the jaw-dropping Ngorongoro Crater and Serengeti Plains.
-The road to the lodge skirts the rim of the crater, offering a glimpse down onto the crater floor, thousands of feet below.
+The road to the lodge skirts the rim of the crater, offering a glimpse down onto the crater floor, 2,000 feet below.
 Dinner and overnight at the Ngorongoro Crater Lodge on the crater rim.

 May 8: Ngorongoro Crater